GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 ### Improve the tutorials {: #improve-tut}

-If you see something wrong or unclear, please submit an issue in our [Github repository][github-ext-doc].
+If you see something wrong or unclear, please submit an issue on our [Github repository][github-ext-doc].

 ### Request a beginner tutorial {: #request-tut}

 If you have an idea for another beginner tutorial, you can let us know by following these steps:
-- Create an issue on the Github repo.
+- Create an issue in our [Github repository][github-ext-doc].
 - Choose “Request extension tutorial”.
 - Fill out and submit the form.